-In 2016, Relman, Dane & Colfax settled the largest affordable housing accessibility case in the nation’s history, securing an important victory for people with disabilities in Los Angeles and adding at least 4,000 affordable and highly accessible housing units in the city.
+In 2016, Relman Colfax settled the largest affordable housing accessibility case in the nation’s history, securing an important victory for people with disabilities in Los Angeles and adding at least 4,000 affordable and highly accessible housing units in the city.
+The firm separately settled with the City's Community Redevelopment Agency in 2017.

-Trial victory on behalf of African-American couple whose landlord removed and burned their belongings when they were out of town.
+Relman Colfax secured a trial victory for an African-American couple whose landlord removed and burned their belongings when they were out of town.

 In the Media